 Pasta frola is a wonderful dessert made with a cookie-like shortbread crust and dulce de membrillo (quince paste) filling.
-Pasta frola is another example of the influence of Italian food on Argentinian and Uruguayan cuisine - its name comes from the Italian word for the shortbread crust, pasta frolla that is used to make Italian crostate (jam pies), but the filling is South American: usually quince paste or dulce de leche.There's a saying in Argentina: Life is not a pasta frola.
+Pasta frola is another example of the influence of Italian food on Argentinian and Uruguayan cuisine - its name comes from the Italian word for the shortbread crust, pasta frolla, that is used to make Italian crostate (jam pies).
+The filling has evolved to match South American tastes: usually quince paste or dulce de leche.There's a saying in Argentina: Life is not a pasta frola.
 (La vida no es una pasta frola).
 Read more about that philosophy and pasta frola itself here, at the blog From Argentina with Love.

 Prep Time: 45 minutes

 Total Time: 1 hour, 15 minutes